Welcome to Wellfield Health Centre's website.

 ****** Flu Vaccination 2018 ***********

-Flu vaccine update 17th October 2018: We currently have all three flu vaccines in stock for patients at risk of flu who are under and over the age of 65.
+We still have all three flu vaccines in stock for patients at risk of flu who are under and over the age of 65.
 We apologise for any inconvenience and confusion caused by this years phased deliveries.

 Thank you for your support to help us make sure we protect our population from the flu virus.